Machine Learning with Confidential Computing: A Systematization of Knowledge: Next generation and Beyond

 \subsection{Dedicated TEE designs for general ML}

 Efficient ML execution requires modern computer architectures with parallelization features, \eg~multi-threading on CPUs to load data and on GPUs (or TPU, etc.) to perform matrix multiplication in forward and backward passes.
 These features will need dedicated (co)designs of the hardware and the system of accelerated processing units, which most of the current TEEs do not have.
 One solution is to equip TEEs with such parallelization features to increase the computational capability of ML.
 However, consequently, new features increase the TCB size.
-Synchronization bugs cause severe vulnerability of SGX~\cite{weichbrodt2016asyncshock}, and one can also expect a considerable number of bugs that potentially exist in GPU-TEEs.
-How to avoid such a dilemma is really depending on how can we limit the trust boundary and reduce the TCB when applying parallel processing.
+Synchronization bugs cause severe vulnerability of existing TEEs~\cite{weichbrodt2016asyncshock}, and one can also expect a considerable number of bugs that potentially exist in GPU-TEEs.
+How to avoid such a dilemma really depends on how can we limit the trust boundary and reduce the TCB when applying parallel processing.
 One example is to consider one ML accelerated unit (GPU/TPU) to be physically isolated from the rest of the main board and the processing system in the same way as TPM, and to be accessed only through a secure bus from TEE-enabled CPUs.
 Although this constrains the trust boundary with assumptions that this dedicated GPU serves only for such private ML and no one can physically breach the GPU, there are more use cases applicable such as MLaaS with proper remote attestation and verification.
+Recent work on designing secure IO paths and attestation support for interactions between various confidential VMs (e.g., TDX, SNP-SEV, CCA) and confidential GPUs shows great progress toward trustworthy systems dedicated to ML workloads~\cite{nvidia2024blackwell, cheng2024intel}.

 Interestingly, aside from acceleration via core processors, the arising technique called in-memory computing~\cite{sebastian2020memory, ielmini2018memory} offers another way for speedy data processing, also for ML~\cite{eleftheriou2019deep, wozniak2020deep, sebastian2020memory}.
 As an example, Mythic introduced a memory architecture for in-memory matrix multiplication.
 Compared to traditional computing architecture, it avoids a large amount of data transmitted across CPUs, SRAM, and DRAM, which could then speed up to 100$\times$ in some cases.
 This potentially leads to interesting interactions with the most recent TEE designs (SGXv2 and Arm CCA) that support large memory sizes.